JChafin87/ReleaseTracker/README.md

 #Project Summary

 This application allows the user to create a list of upcoming releases they are interested in.
 It works similar to a calendar, but somewhat different.
 Let's say I want to buy a DVD that's being released on March 2nd.
 If I add that event on a calendar, but don't have a chance to buy the DVD until a month later, there's a chance I might forget that it came out.
 If I add that DVD release to ReleaseTracker, it will stay in my "Newly Released" list until I've bought the DVD and/or removed it from my list.
-The application also shows a list of upcoming events that have entered into the application through the "Upcoming Releases" list.
+The application also shows a list of upcoming events that the user has saved in the "Upcoming Releases" list.

 .

 #Running the Program

 There are multiple ways to access this program.
 It can be compiled and ran with any Java IDE, but since I created the project using Eclipse, I will explain how to run the program through Eclipse.
-Feel free to use any Java IDE you wish.
+Feel free to use any Java IDE or compiler you wish.

 1. [Download Eclipse](http://www.eclipse.org/downloads/packages/release/Kepler/SR2) and install it.

-2. Download the git repository as a .zip file and extract it to your system.
+2. Download the ReleaseTracker git repository as a .zip file and extract it to your system.

 3. Open Eclipse and select File-\>Import-\>General-\>Existing Projects into WorkSpace.
 Click Next, then click Browse for root directory and locate your extracted BaseballStatFinder-master.
 Click Next and then Finish.